Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Transport and storage

-What is the general legal framework governing the transportation and storage of oil and gas resources in your jurisdiction?
+What rules and procedures govern the transportation and storage of oil and gas resources in your jurisdiction?

 Oil and gas resources are primarily transported via pipeline networks that connect several fields and lead to storage tank farms, refining-petrochemical facilities or oil terminals for onward shipping.